 Note2: this requirement is not about the user selecting or storing a particular occupancy mode.
 This requirement is about what Occupancy Modes are shown to the user as possible occupancy modes that can be selected for a particular vehicle.

+The AHU _AutoConfigOcc_XXX CAN signals are not applicable if the display module is integrated with the AHU.

 Sequence Diagrams